How Does Identity Theft Happen? (and How To Avoid It)

 11. Synthetic ID theft

 Synthetic ID theft occurs when criminals create a “new” identity by combining your SSN and other stolen data with someone else’s (or even made up) information.
-This “Frankenstein” identity can then be used to open new bank accounts, take out credit, or run other scams — all with your name or SSN attached to it.
+This “Frankenstein” identity can then be used to open new bank accounts, take out credit from lenders, or run other scams — all with your name or SSN attached to it.

 How to prevent synthetic identity theft: